aer0usa/aer0usa.github.io/sliderules.md

     * Printing at right end of scales is worn
     * Smooth operation
     * "V.L.M" written on back
+* Unusual?
+    * Does not have the "window" on the back of the rule to read the S, L, and T scales.
+    * There is a rounded finger cutout at the right end of the back of the rule, but no window.
+    * Rounded cutout seems irregular.
+Added by an owner?
+    * Clearly labeled "N4058W" on back.
+The model without the window that is closest is labeled "4058D"
+    * Emailed Clark McCoy

 [Return to Top](#top)